ksiewert/BetaScan/README.md

 * -fold: The default version of Beta takes into account the frequency of each variant.
 However, if ancestral state cannot be confidently called, perhaps due to there being no suitable outgroup, the folded version of Beta should be used.
 The formulation for this statistic can be found in the supplement of our 2017 paper.

-* -B2: This calculates Beta2, which is the new version detailed in our Biorxiv preprint.
+* -B2: This calculates Beta2, which is the new version detailed in our [bioRxiv preprint](https://www.biorxiv.org/content/early/2018/12/17/497255).
 It has higher power than the Beta1 statistics, but requires substitution data and an estimate of divergence time.

 * -DivTime:  An estimate of the divergence time between your two species.
 This can either be obtained from prior demographic inference of your species, or using the BALLET software.
 In practice, this value affects the relative ranking of loci very little, but will affect the standardized statistic.
 To convert from generations (g) to coalescent units (c), the formula is g=c*Ne*2 where Ne is the effective population size.